Personal profile

 Biography

 Clara is fascinated with the power of using the fly Drosophila melanogaster to study common neurobiological processes.
-This fascination came about during the curricular year of her PhD at the Champalimaud Foundation in Portugal, with the realisation of the variety and complexity of behaviour these animals display, as well as of the breadth of tools available to identify and manipulate individual neurons allowing a detailed architectural and functional understanding of neuronal circuits.
-Clara studied learning and memory and decision-making processes in individual flies in France and the UK.
-After obtaining her PhD from the University of Oxford, Clara set out to study social modulation of defence behaviours in groups of flies, a pervasive feature of social interactions across the animal kingdom.
+This passion came about during the curricular year of her PhD, when she realized the variety and complexity of behaviours the flies display, and the breadth of available tools for detailed architectural and functional understanding of the underlying neuronal circuits.
+Clara studied olfactory learning and memory and decision-making processes in individual flies, obtaining her PhD from the University of Oxford.
+Clara then set out to study social modulation of fear responses in groups of flies, a pervasive feature of social interactions across the animal kingdom, at the Champalimaud Foundation.
 For this purpose, Clara developed a novel setup and found that flies use social cues from the group to infer both danger and safety.
-This paradigm and these initial findings open up a vast array of research questions that Clara is now pursuing in her lab at Northumbria University.
+This paradigm and these initial findings open up a vast array of research questions that Clara’s research group is now pursuing at Northumbria University.
+Find out more from the lab’s website.

 Research interests